Pancreatic Cancer

 Radiotherapy

-• Can be used for relieving pain in cancer that spreads to the bones, lymph nodes, or liver.
+• Can be used for relieving pain or stopping bleeding in cancer that spreads to the bones, lymph nodes, or liver.

 Prevention

-Although pancreatic cancer cannot be completely prevented, gradual changes in lifestyle can greatly reduce chances of occurrence.
+Although pancreatic cancer cannot be completely prevented, changes in lifestyle can greatly reduce chance of occurrence.

 • Quitting smoking